Haxxnet/Invoke-DCSync/README.md

 It automates the task of dumping NT password hashes from an Active Directory environment.
 The script was designed for Active Directory password audits, where extracted password hashes undergo a cracking process in order to outline password strength and policy weaknesses.

 The script will parse the output of Mimikatz's DCSync and create two separate folders with output files:
-- A directory `CUSTOMER` with detailed information about an Active Directory user and its NT password hash.
+- A directory `CUSTOMER` with detailed information about Active Directory users and their NT password hashes.
 The import file in this directory will later be used to establish a reference between an AD user and a cracked password hash.
 - A directory `PTF` with information about NT password hashes only.
 This folder may be shared with an external security vendor that conducts offline password cracking.
-No user information are stored in this directory.
-Only plain NT hashes.
+User information from ADRecon are not linked to an extracted NT password hash.

 ## 🎓 Usage